- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

-Relocation to any city has its advantages and disadvantages, and expats will find that Adelaide is no different.
+Relocation to any city has its ups and downs, and expats will find that Adelaide is no different.
 That said, Adelaide remains a popular city with expats and has many pros which seemingly outweigh the cons.

 Accommodation in Adelaide